GhostInTheSteiner/GhostInTheSteiner.github.io/Phase 13.6.md

 <div class="text-quoted">“Perhaps... it's going to help a bit.”</div>

 Right now, on the mass-media just as on Twipo... the debate was still going strong.
-Senomiya Misaki — whether she was a hero or a villain, none of that has been entirely judged yet.
+Senomiya Misaki—whether she was a hero or a villain, none of that has been entirely judged yet.

-<div class="text-italic">*It matters not how strait the gate.*  </div>
+<div class="text-italic">It matters not how strait the gate.<br>
-<div class="text-italic">*How charged with punishments the scroll.*</div>
+How charged with punishments the scroll.</div>

 That's why...
 I kept hoping.
 Believing in a future, that Misa-nee was part of again.
 One distant day, that me and Akiho could spend with that oddly confident and overly conceited girl once again.

 <div class="text-quoted">“After all... that's the Misa-nee we want to see.”</div>

 As I spoke those words...
 I felt how my fingertip touched the icon.
-And right then, as I launched the payload — a certain image came to the back of my mind.
+And right then, as I launched the payload—a certain image came to the back of my mind.

 Nine years ago, on one of those days...
 We were sitting on a bench in Uchugaoka Park, a mass of people around us.
 All of them eagerly waiting, following the countdown voice from the speakers.

 And just like back then... as the white fountain of smoke shot up in front of us, growing taller by the second.
 The words she would scream against the sky, straight in the direction of that man-made lump of metal.
-Right as it cut through the clouds — and rose up into the heavens.
+Right as it cut through the clouds—and rose up into the heavens.

 <div class="text-quoted">“Gooo, hot dog!
 Gooo!”</div>

 Resonating all over this old airport's runway, I heard my words spreading out into the distance.
 For a little while their echoes kept reverberating in the air, before they gradually faded out across the islands' endless hills and countless valleys.

-And just the same in the augmented place — where no eye could see, and no hand could reach.
+And just the same in the augmented place—where no eye could see, and no hand could reach.
 A myriad of pieces scattered once again.
 Filling in the unseen gaps... and giving shape to yet another truth.

 <div class="text-quoted">“Say, Misa-nee... that dream of yours.”</div>